Adam Jones (lacrosse)

-Adam Jones (born July 31, 1989) is a professional Canadian lacrosse player who plays for the Toronto Rock in the National Lacrosse League.
+Adam Jones (born July 31, 1989) is a Canadian professional lacrosse player who plays for the Toronto Rock in the National Lacrosse League.
 Jones is also a member of Owen Sound Northstars in the Ontario Senior B lacrosse league and the Langley Thunder in the Western Lacrosse Association (WLA).
 In 2013 he was named the sixteenth best indoor lacrosse player in the world by Ilindoor magazine.

 Box Lacrosse career

 Jones began his lacrosse career in Owen Sound.
 He starred for the Owen Sound Rams in Junior B where he led the league in scoring in 2006 with 94 points in 20 games.
 He moved on to the Junior A Orangeville Northmen in 2010.
 Jones helped the Northmen win two Minto Cups and was named Most Outstanding Player in the tournament in 2009.
 He was selected in the first round, third overall, by the Colorado Mammoth in the 2011 NLL draft. and in the first round, second overall, by the Brooklin Redmen in the 2012 MSL draft.
 Jones won NLL rookie of the year honors in 2012 leading all rookies with 76 points on 29 goals and 47 assists.
 He is also a member of the Peterborough Lakers in the MSL.
 On September 19, 2016 Jones was traded from the Colorado Mammoth along with a second round draft pick in 2017 to the Saskatchewan Rush for Zach Greer and a 1st round pick in 2016 (9th overall pick).
 On July 25, 2017, he was traded to the Toronto Rock in exchange for a 1st round pick in each of the 2018 and 2019 NLL Drafts.